Chart Color Schemes

 Chester Hill - Sefton hosts a young demographic, positioning it in the bottom quartile nationwide

 Chester Hill - Sefton's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
-Compared to Greater Sydney, Chester Hill - Sefton has a higher proportion of residents aged 15-24 (16.3%) but fewer residents aged 25-34 (13.4%).
-Between the 2021 Census and the present day, the proportion of residents aged 15-24 has increased from 14.7% to 16.3%, while the proportion of residents aged 25-34 has decreased from 14.1% to 13.4%.
+Compared to Greater Sydney, Chester Hill - Sefton has a higher proportion of residents aged 15-24 (16.3%), but fewer residents aged 25-34 (13.4%).
+Between the 2021 Census and present, the proportion of residents aged 15-24 increased from 14.7% to 16.3%, while the proportion of residents aged 25-34 decreased from 14.1% to 13.4%.
 By 2041, population forecasts indicate significant demographic changes for Chester Hill - Sefton.
-The 75-84 age group is projected to grow by 90%, adding 745 residents to reach a total of 1,578.
-Residents aged 65 and above are expected to drive 55% of population growth, highlighting trends towards demographic aging.
+The 75-84 age group is projected to grow by 90%, adding 746 residents to reach a total of 1,578.
+Residents aged 65 and above are expected to drive 55% of population growth, highlighting trends towards an aging demographic.
 Conversely, population declines are projected for the 0-4 and 5-14 age groups.